VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 #### Modify the way tiles are created

-On the server, currently, there is a number of feature (geometric object, currently a building) per tile which can be configured in the file conf/building.yml.
-In addition, tiles are created based on spatial conditions (i.e. closests features are assigned to a tile up to the configured number of feature).
-We now must also consider temporal information when creating the tiles in order to avoid having objects existing at periods of times far from each other.
+On the server, currently, there is a number of feature (geometric object, currently a building) per tile and a maximum tile size which can be configured in the file conf/building.yml.
+The tile hierarchy is a quadtree created using the extent of the city, and the two parameters abovementionned.
+A score function allowing to assign features (geometric objects) to each tile is defined.
+Default value is `ST_Area(Box2D(cityobject.enveloppe))` which computes the area of the 2D Bounding Box of geom (geometric object).
+Tiles are thus created based on spatial conditions.
+We must modify this score function in order to also consider temporal information when creating the tiles.

 *Note: It might be a good idea to provide a schema illustrating this part.*